-Get in-depth discussions on the latest in GI and hepatology, endoscopy and practice management when you attend one or more of the optional Friday courses.
-Four courses are offered: two, half-day courses, GI Pathology and Imaging Course and What’s New in GI Pharmacology Course; and two, full-day courses, Practice Management Course and the WGO-ASGE Endoscopy Course.
+Receive in-depth updates on the latest in GI and hepatology, endoscopy, and practice management when you attend one or more of the optional Friday courses.
+Four courses are offered: three half-day courses, the GI Pathology and Imaging Course, the What’s New in GI Pharmacology Course, and the Practice Management Summit; and one full-day course, the ASGE Endoscopy Course.

 Course Directors: Brooks D. Cash, MD, FACG, and William D. Chey, MD, FACG

 |Friday, October 21, 2022 │ ALL TIMES ARE LISTED IN THE EASTERN TIME ZONE|